FrankDocu/Lichess-Development-Onboarding/translation_context.md

 %s games in play=%s is the number of games.
 Appears below the title of "lichess.org" on the "Play" page (http://lichess.org).
 Could be translated as "%s games being played".

-Analysis=Button leading to the analysis page
+Analysis=Button that leads to analysis page.
+Appears only on your own games, after they have finished.

-White offers draw=
+White offers draw=Informs that the White player wants to draw the game.
+This is a system message that appears in the chat box.

-Black offers draw=
+Black offers draw=Informs that the Black player wants to draw the game.
+This is a system message that appears in the chat box.

-White declines draw=
+White declines draw=Informs that the White player declined Black's offer to draw the game.
+This is a system message that appears in the chat box.

-Black declines draw=
+Black declines draw=Informs that the Black player declined White's offer to draw the game.
+This is a system message that appears in the chat box.